DeaconSeals/engr-1110/docs/term/2025-fall/syllabus/syllabus.md

 Behavior](https://sites.auburn.edu/admin/universitypolicies/Policies/PolicyonClassroomBehavior.pdf)
 is strictly followed in this course.
 Note that this policy extends to all online elements of this course.

+## Divisive Concepts
+“Faculty at Auburn University have the academic freedom to explore, discuss, and teach a wide range of topics in an academic setting.
+This course may engage with challenging or controversial material, but will do so through an objective, scholarly approach designed to promote critical thinking and independent analysis.
+Students are encouraged to reflect thoughtfully and respectfully on all material.
+No student will be required to agree with, endorse, or adopt any concept identified under Alabama law as a Divisive Concept, nor will any student be penalized for choosing not to support or endorse such a concept.”

 ## Grade Appeals